 I had some earlier experiences with rotoscoping a couple of year back and was able to learn from my mistakes from before.
 For example, this time I work entirely on a computer instead of doing hand drawn 2D rotoscoping like last time, which I think, has created a much better effect.

+Older attempt at Rotoscoping (Baby 18 year old Helena) The Animating Process.
 During the process of animating I encountered many mistakes, I managed to completely deleted my original version of my animation.
+Here is what it looked like originally: 1 Second:

 3-4 Seconds without eyes: